 Children are eligible for Medicaid with household income up to 143% of the federal poverty level (FPL), and CHIP with household income up to 261% of FPL.
 Pregnant women are eligible for Medicaid with household income up to 157% of FPL.
 Other adults are eligible for Medicaid with household income up to 138% of FPL (enrollment commenced November 2, 2015, for coverage effective January 1, 2016).

 - September 29, 2016

 Expanded Medicaid became effective January 2016

 On November 2, 2015, CMS approved Montana’s Medicaid expansion waiver.
 Enrollment became available immediately, for coverage effective January 1, 2016.
 Under the expanded guidelines, Medicaid is available for all adults with incomes up to 138% of poverty (Medicaid and CHIP rules for children and pregnant women are higher, and remain unchanged by the waiver approval).

 By December 31, enrollment in Montana’s expanded Medicaid had already reached 20,000 people, and their coverage became effective January 1.
-The state had projected 23,000 enrollees by June 2016, and it appears they are on track to exceed that number – although enrollments will no doubt slow down as time goes on.
+The state had projected 23,000 enrollees by mid-2016, and they more that doubled that amount, with 47,399 people enrolled in expanded Medicaid by July 2016.

 Montana agrees to expand Medicaid